 Of this younger generation of staff, my impression was that many of them were actively intrigued by the idea of making a sequel to Gundam.
 First they had to meet Mr. Tomino's demands, which was a high bar. (laughs) But they'd accumulated a certain amount of experience on previous works, and now they must have been exhilarated that they could take on the challenge of Gundam for themselves.

-While many aspects of the production relied on newer and younger staff, the character design was entrusted to Yoshikazu Yasuhiko, as in the original series.
+Though many aspects of the production relied on newer and younger staff, the character design was entrusted to Yoshikazu Yasuhiko, as in the original series.
 In an interview in "Z Gundam Memorial Box Part 1," Yasuhiko says:

 The autumn of '84 was drawing to an end when they approached me about Z Gundam.
 I clearly remember that it was a cold day.
 The broadcast was supposed to start in March '85, so there really wasn't much time to do the work.